Portfolio with learning diary

 a) Description

-A portfolio with a learning diary is first of all a working tool for the learner himself.
-It is used for documentation and reflection of the learned content and approach.
+A portfolio with a learning diary is initially a tool for the learner him/herself.
+It is used to document and reflect on the content learned and the approach taken.
 In addition to the reflection function, the portfolio and possibly the learning diary can also have an examination function and be handed in at the end of the semester.
-If the portfolio has an examination function, it is common, depending on the learning objective, to publish all texts from the portfolio, but only parts of the learning diary selected by the student.
+If the portfolio takes on an examination function, it is usual, depending on the learning objective, to publish all texts from the portfolio, but only parts of the learning diary selected by students.

-The portfolio serves as a kind of "collection folder" of small work assignments, which are given to the students by the teachers at several points during the semester.
-Thematically, portfolio assignments are usually (scientific) texts that are written to analyze questions.
-With the learning diary, students can record learning goals for themselves and, if necessary, derive changes in their own learning strategies from them.
-However, it can also be used as an advising tool (e.g. when supervising self-study periods), with which the students can pre-structure their questions to the teachers, and on the basis of which the teachers can recognize how the students organize their own learning process.
+The portfolio serves as a kind of "folder" of small assignments that are given to students by the teacher at various points during the semester.
+Thematically, portfolio assignments are usually (scientific) texts that are written to analyze issues.
+Students can use the learning diary to record learning goals for themselves and, if necessary, make changes to their own learning strategies.
+However, it can also be used as an advisory aid (e.g. when supervising self-study periods), which students can use to pre-structure their questions to teachers and which teachers can use to recognize how students organize their own learning process.

-In many subjects, a portfolio is also a welcome occasion to practice (scientific) writing - initially in keywords and short articles, from which collections of material for larger works, such as a bachelor thesis or similar, can develop over time.
+In many subjects, a portfolio is also a welcome opportunity to practise (academic) writing - initially in keywords and short articles, from which collections of material for larger works, such as a Bachelor's thesis or similar, can emerge over time.

 What is it good for?

-A portfolio is always particularly suitable when learning is about one's own attitudes, one's own experiences play a role and critical questioning is desirable.
-Through the learning diary, one's own learning process can be reflected upon in a more binding and sustainable manner.
-The success of a learning diary is based on the fact that the most important components of the learning material are recorded in one's own words (important: do not simply copy!).
-However, this takes place outside the transcript in the course.
-Thus, a renewed intensive examination with greater processing depth in the brain takes place.
+A portfolio is always particularly suitable when learning is about your own attitudes, your own experiences play a role and critical questioning is desirable.
+The learning diary allows students to reflect on their own learning process in a more binding and sustainable way.
+The success of a learning diary is based on the fact that the most important elements of the learning material are recorded in your own words (important: don't just copy them down!).
+However, this takes place outside of the notes in the course.
+In this way, there is a further intensive examination with greater depth of processing in the brain.

-The portfolio documents are written analyses provided by the teacher, e.g. to a question or an article.
-It is important to regularly integrate the results into subsequent courses.
-In this way, instructors support students in keeping the portfolio regularly and not just writing it at the end of the module.
+The portfolio documents are written analyses provided by the teacher, e.g. on a question or an article.
+It is important to regularly incorporate the results into subsequent courses.
+In this way, educators encourage students to keep the portfolio regularly and not just write it at the end of the module.

-In a learning diary, students note down those learning contents that seem particularly relevant to them from their subjective perspective.
+In a learning diary, students note down the learning content that they consider to be particularly relevant from their subjective perspective.
 In addition, students should reflect on the content of the course on the basis of these notes.
-This process of reflection, which can be supported by the lecturer, enables an intensive examination of the learning content.
+This reflection process, which can be supported by the lecturer, enables an intensive examination of the learning content.

-The lecturer should provide the students with some questions that can support them in reflecting on the content they have learned.
+Lecturers should provide students with a few questions to help them reflect on the content they have learned.

-Group SizeAny.
-The amount of time required to read and provide feedback on the portfolio is similar to that required for a term paper.
+Group sizeAny.
+The effort required for reading and giving feedback on the portfolio is similar to that for a term paper.

-Students are expected to either be given 5-10 minutes during the course to complete the learning journal or to do this regularly afterwards.
+Students should either be given 5-10 minutes during the course to work on the learning diary or do this regularly afterwards.

-At several points in time, short texts will be written as part of the portfolio.
+At several points in time, short texts are written as part of the portfolio.
 This is done between courses.
-A portfolio can also be kept on several elements of a module (e.g. lecture and associated seminar).
+A portfolio can also be kept for several elements of a module (e.g. lectures and associated seminars).

 No special requirements.